Michael0725/Udacity_Trafficsign_classifier/README.md

 Now we can calculate the prediction accuracy by the following code `
-### Calculate the accuracy for these 5 new images.
+### Calculate the accuracy for these 10 new images.
-### For example, if the model predicted 1 out of 5 signs correctly, it's 20% accurate on these new images.

 ```
 ##Calculate the accuracy of the prediction